-- Constituency Development Fund (CDF): Local governments manage the CDF, which is allocated for community projects and initiatives aimed at improving local infrastructure and services. - Budget Management: They are responsible for preparing and managing local budgets, ensuring funds are allocated effectively to meet community needs. - Public Health Services: Local governments oversee health clinics, sanitation, and waste management services to promote public health. - Education Services: They support the provision of primary and secondary education, including maintaining school facilities and supporting educational programs. - Local Law Enforcement: Local authorities enforce by-laws and regulations to maintain order and safety within their areas of jurisdiction.
+- Constituency Development Fund (CDF): Local governments manage the CDF, which is allocated for community projects and initiatives aimed at improving local infrastructure and services. - Budget Management: They are responsible for preparing and managing local budgets, ensuring funds are allocated effectively to meet community needs. - Public Health Services: Local governments oversee health clinics, sanitation, and waste management services to promote public health. - Education Services: They support the provision of primary and secondary education, including maintaining school facilities and supporting educational programs. - Local Law Enforcement: Local authorities make and enforce by-laws and regulations to maintain order and safety to govern the district.